 The Third Level Class 12 NCERT Solutions: Chapter Snapshot

-The Third Level is the opening story in the Class 12 Vistas supplementary reader, written by the American writer Jack Finney (1911-1995).
-Charley, a New Yorker who collects stamps, claims to have stumbled on a hidden third level at Grand Central Station that leads to the world of 1894.
+The Third Level is the opening story in the Class 12 Vistas reader, written by the American author Jack Finney (1911-1995).
+Charley, a New York stamp collector, claims to have found a hidden third level at Grand Central Station that leads to the world of 1894.
 His psychiatrist friend Sam calls it a waking-dream wish fulfilment; Charley calls it real.
-The Reading with Insight block at the end of the chapter contains seven questions that examine themes of escape, fantasy versus reality, the use of stamp collecting as a refuge, the modern world's stress, and Sam's first-day cover from Galesburg.
+The seven Reading with Insight questions test escape, fantasy versus reality, stamp collecting as a refuge and Sam's letter from Galesburg.

-Q1 - Was the third level a medium of escape for Charley?Theme: escape from the modern world; Charley's anxiety; the 1894 destination6 marks LA
+Q1 - Third level as a medium of escape?Escape theme; Charley's anxiety; the 1894 destination6

-Q2 - What do you infer from Sam's letter to Charley?Evidence reading; Sam's role reversal; the hay, feed and grain business6 marks LA
+Q2 - What do you infer from Sam's letter?Evidence reading; Sam's role reversal6

-Q4 - Do you see an intersection of time and space in the story?Genre marker; magical realism; the third level as a portal5 marks LA
+Q4 - Intersection of time and space?Genre marker; magical realism; the portal5

-Q5 - Apparent illogicality of the situation; futuristic projectionGenre marker; science-fiction tag; the corridor as a thought experiment5 marks LA
+Q5 - Illogicality and futuristic projectionGenre marker; the corridor as a thought experiment5

-Q7 - Charley's hobbies before he found the third levelCharacter study; the temporary refuge from reality5 marks LA
+Q7 - Charley's hobbies before the third levelCharacter study; the temporary refuge5

-CBSE almost always pulls a single 6-mark Long Answer from Vistas in Section C of the board paper.
-Q1, Q2, Q3 and Q6 have been the four most frequent rotations over the last five years.
+CBSE almost always pulls a single 6-mark Long Answer from Vistas in Section C. Q1, Q2, Q3 and Q6 have been the four most frequent rotations over the last five years.

 Source: Magnet Brains on YouTube